DataDog/dd-sdk-unity/packages/Datadog.Unity/README.md

 2. Choose `Unity` as the application type.
 If you do not see `Unity` as an application type, please reach out to your CSM to be added to the Unity beta.

-3. After adding the Datadog Unity SDK, configure Datadog from your Project Settings.
-Enable Datadog and RUM and copy your `Client Token` and `Application Id` into the fields in the settings window.
-Also verify that your `Site` is correct.
+3. After adding the Datadog Unity SDK, configure Datadog from your Project Settings:
+    a.
+Enable Datadog and RUM
+    b.
+Copy your `Client Token` and `Application Id` into the fields in the settings window.
+    c.
+Verify that your `Site` is correct.

 # Using Datadog